th-rtyf-re/chess-dip/RULES.md

 ### Implicit convoy orders

 For bishop orders, rook orders, two-square pawn orders, and rook castling orders, there may be squares between the starting and landing square of the order on the same rank, file, or diagonal.
-These squares are called intermediate squares EXCEPT for the square where the castling king lands, for a rook castling order.
+These squares are called **intermediate squares** EXCEPT for the square where the castling king lands, for a rook castling order.
 If the order is `<piece> <square0> <convoy action code> <square1> .*` and `<square2>` is an intermediate square, then we add the order

 > `<square 2> C <square0> <convoy action code> <square1>`.

 ## Dislodges

-A piece is dislodged if it stays on its square and an attack order on its square succeeds.
+A piece is **dislodged** if it stays on its square and an attack order on its square succeeds.

+Dislodged pieces are automatically disbanded.

 ## Path